• Choose Your Destination

 Home » discipleship

-The abbot must know that anyone undertaking the charge of souls must be ready to account for them.
-Whatever the number of brothers he has in his care, let him realize that on judgment day he will surely have to submit a reckoning to the Lord for all their souls–and indeed for his own as well (Rule of St. Benedict 2.37-38).
+“Whatever the number of brothers he has in his care, let him realize that on judgment day he will surely have to submit a reckoning to the Lord for all their souls—and indeed for his own as well (RB 2.38)

-Bad news: you have to face God on Judgment Day.
-Good news: you don’t have to dress your son in polyester and make him play Little League games in 100 degree weather while you broil on the bench.
+The bad news is: you have to face God on Judgment Day.
+The good news is: you don’t have to dress your son in polyester from head to toe and make him play Little League in 100 degree weather while you broil in the bleachers.
 Patience, kindness and faithfulness are mandatory.
-Olympic medals, perfect test scores and perfect teeth are optional.
+Olympic medals, faultless test scores and perfect teeth are optional.
 You must conform to the image of Christ.
-You don’t have to conform to the image on the cover of the magazine.
+You don’t have to conform to the image on the screen.

-Of course, we do want the best of everything, for ourselves and for our children.
-But we also want to be able to enjoy what we’ve got.
-When you see how miserable people can be when they have it all, you realize that there must be more to life than everything the world has to offer.
-You still want the good things in life.
-But you understand that the good life is not dependent on the good things.
-It’s all about priorities.
+We do so want the best of everything, for ourselves and for our children.
+But we also want to enjoy what we’ve got.
+When you see how miserable people can be when they have it all, you realize that there should be more to life than what the world has to offer.
+You still want the good things.
+But you grasp that the good life does not proceed from those things.
+It’s all about ordering worth rightly.

-That he may not plead lack of resources as an excuse, he is to remember what is written: Seek first the kingdom of God and his justice, and all these things will be given you as well Matthew 6:33(RB 2.
-35).
+“That he may not plead lack of resources as an excuse, he is to remember what is written: Seek first the kingdom of God and his justice, and all these things will be given you as well.
+Matthew 6:33 (RB 2.35)

-Jesus says, “If in my name you ask me for anything, I will do it” John 14:14.
-To ask in Jesus’s name means asking for something that’s consistent with the will of God.
-Raising the children you’ve been entrusted with is certainly consistent with God’s will.
-So lay out all of your needs in this area with no inhibition in prayer.
+To seek first the kingdom of God is to aim for what is consistent with the will of God.
+Raising the children God has entrusted to you is certainly consistent with his well.
+So lay out your needs in prayer.
 You are the manager, the trainer (and the janitor).
 God is the owner.
 This doesn’t mean that you never lose a game.
 It means that you don’t quit when you see the bills.
 You have someone to turn to when you need more resources.

-The goal is not to turn our children into replicas of ourselves.
-It’s not even to realize an ideal.
+The goal is not to render our children into realizations of our ideals.
 The goal is to form characters in the image of Christ.
-In the process of correcting our children’s faults, we realize exactly where those faults came from.
-Their most annoying personality traits are often the ones they inherit from us.
-Sometimes it’s only after having a child that we even begin to realize what our own weaknesses are.
-And so we realize that we too must change for the better.
-We ask God’s grace to transform us together with them into people who reflect his character.
+In the process of correcting our children’s faults, we realize exactly where they came from.
+Their most annoying traits are often the ones they inherited from us.
+Sometimes it’s only through the process of parenting that we even begin to understand our own weaknesses.
+So we too much change.
+We ask God to transform us together with them into people who reflect his character.

 Home » discipleship